Samkth123/KTH-md/Devops/Lecture 1.md

 ==**GitHub Actions**== is **a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline**.
 You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.

+**==Git hooks==**  are **scripts that run automatically every time a particular event occurs in a Git repository**.
+They let you customize Git's internal behavior and trigger customizable actions at key points in the development life cycle.

+First step of CI workflow is run all tests.

+==If you have repos where you dont have CI included you need to active them till next week==

+Testing is dynamic

+Static testing can be checked if all functions are documented, if your methods are not documented CI should not allow to push

+**Spoon** is best code analysis for java